ZedNaught/blank-promoted-tweets/README.md

 The frequency with which the script looks for and hides tweets can be adjusted by setting the second arg to the setInterval function call.

+Twitter has various formats for the "Promoted by..." string, so there may be promoted tweets which this doesn't catch.
+Feel free to create an issue if you find any examples.

-It's admittedly not ideal to run the script in this way (on an interval), and I figure there is likely an event or two that could be hooked into to make this run less wastefully.
+It's admittedly not ideal to run the script on an interval, and I figure there is likely an event or two that could be hooked into to make this run less wastefully.
 But I'm a very important man who's very busy on very important things ;) – pull requests welcome